viscenter/multispectral-toolkit/README.md

 **Latest Updates**

+* 12.13.2012 - First version of mstk and its subscripts. mstk takes a folder of dailies and outputs a fully processed collection.
 * 12.7.2012 - Added To-Do list.
 File reorganization in anticipation of future changes.
 * 12.5.2012 - Update to Copyrighter to work with either single volumes or collections of volumes.
 * 12.4.2012 - Added Copyrighter to toolkit.
 Added some ID UI to all scripts.